Paing-Ko/myGame/README.md

 ![Game Preview](image/game-preview.png)

 ## Introduction
-Hello, World! :wave: I'm **Paing Phyo Ko**, a medical doctor from Myanmar turning over a new leaf by diving into the fascinating world of web development.
+Hello, World! :wave: I'm **Paing Phyo Ko**, a medical doctor from Myanmar who is turning over a new leaf by diving into the fascinating world of web development.

-Welcome to my very first game,"The NHS Virus Hunt", a game anyone who knows how to code with basic health knowledge can play!
+Welcome to my very first game,"The NHS Virus Hunt",  a game designed for those with a basic knowledge of coding and health!
 This game was built as a part of my application for Founders and Coders (FAC) to showcase my skills in HTML, CSS, and Vanilla JavaScript, and also as a part of my portfolio website.

-The game is an intriguing and educational adventure where you play as an NHS staff member equipped with coding skills and medical knowledge.
+The game offers an intriguing and educational adventure, where you take on the role of an NHS staff member armed with coding skills and medical knowledge.
 You will deploy your knowledge to create defense mechanisms within a human body invaded by viruses.

 ## Game Overview